 How to install the Purifier Card

-How to configure the Home Assistant Purifier Card
+Setting up your Home Assistant Purifier Card

 Which air purifiers does Home Assistant support?